 The Website Content Accessibility Guidelines (WCAG) is a global initiative created to provide a standardized approach to developing accessible web content.
 Its goal is to provide a common level of access to web content for people with disabilities.

-Using WordPress’ accessibility tools and staying up-to-date on WCAG requirements in your area are key steps towards a better UX.
+Using WordPress’ accessibility tools and staying up-to-date on WCAG requirements in your area are key steps towards better UX.
 Usability and accessibility go hand-in-hand in many ways.
 An accessible website follows sound UX principles and creates a better experience for all users, not just those with disabilities.

 5. Ensure That Your Content Is Concise and Focused

 Considering everything we’ve discussed so far, it’s clear that designing for today’s web users can be challenging.
 The average viewer spends only 5.59 seconds consuming the content of a web site.
-Plus, even the most intelligent readers are looking for clear and concise content that is searchable and cuts out the jargon.
+Plus, even the most intelligent readers are looking for clear and concise content that is searchable and cuts out jargon.

-It’s also smart to implement a tried-and-true F-shaped design pattern, to make sure readers see the most important content first.
+It’s also smart to implement a tried-and-true F-shaped design pattern, to make sure readers see your most important details first.
 Implementing these techniques will show your visitors that they can depend on your site for concise information that’s easy to find.

 7. Strive for an Error-Free Site

-If your site has dead links, misspelled words, or content so out of date that it shows up on a ‘Throwback Thursday’ post, visitors will likely notice.
+If your site has dead links, misspelled words, or content so out of date that it shows up in a ‘Throwback Thursday’ post, visitors will likely notice.
 This can degrade your site’s credibility.
 Developing a content schedule and planning ahead for site maintenance, quality assurance, and processing user feedback can enhance usability and keep your audience coming back.

 Improve your Site’s Experience With WP Engine